the-ethan-hunt/first-timers-guide/CONTRIBUTING.md

 issue itself.
 - If you are writing an article about which an issue has not been defined, you are free to do it!
 - When making a PR, mention the issue you are solving or the name of the article.
+- **Do not COPY any article from Wikipedia/encyclopedia/book/blog**.
+The content of an article easily determines whether you have written it by yourself or copied it.And this is not the aim of this project.
+- If an article is found to be copied, the maintainer will comment on it as 'copied'.
+- While writing the PR please follow the PR template guidelines
-- The maintainer will review your PR in an span of 2 days max.**Don't review other contributor's PR until said so by the maintainer himself**.
+- The maintainer will review your PR in an span of 2 days. **Do not review other contributor's PR until said so by the maintainer himself**.

 **HAPPY CONTRIBUTING** :smile: